munoztd0/Hitchhikers_guide_to_the_brain/index.md

 sudo apt-get install vim
 vim file.txt
 ```
-### Basics of Vim
+#### Basics of Vim
 This will create a 'file.txt' file (if it doesn't exist already otherwise it just modifies it) and opens vim editor (or put sudo in front if you want to create/modify a file with super user privileges).
-First you will be on a 'read-only' mode
+First you will be on a 'read-only' mode.
 Press 'a' to insert or modify text (this is just a security so you don't change something by mystake).
 Then you are free to type whatever you want or move to another lign (with the arrow keys the mouse will not help you here!) or press 'ctrl+shift+v' to paste any text you gave copied on your clipboard.
-Press 'esc' to escape the insert mode and go back to 'read-only' mode
+Press 'esc' to escape the insert mode and go back to 'read-only' mode.
 Press ':wq' + 'enter' to save and quit.
 "Wait whhhat?!"
 So basically the ':' is to start a command, the 'w' is to save ('write') modficiations and 'enter' just runs the command.
 "What if I messed up ?"
-Don't worry, just type ':q!' when you are in the 'read-only' mode and that will close the file without saving (here I added the '!' which is the 'force' command)
+Don't worry, just type ':q!' when you are in the 'read-only' mode and that will close the file without saving (here I added the '!' which is the 'force' command).